ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_variables.rst

 Variable precedence: Where should I put a variable?
 ===================================================

 You can set multiple variables with the same name in many different places.
-When you do this, Ansible loads every possible variable it finds, then chooses the variable to apply based on variable precedence.
+When you do this, Ansible loads every possible variable it finds, and then chooses the variable to apply based on variable precedence.
 In other words, the different variables will override each other in a certain order.

 Teams and projects that agree on guidelines for defining variables (where to define certain types of variables) usually avoid variable precedence concerns.
 We suggest that you define each variable in one place: figure out where to define a variable, and keep it simple.
 For examples, see :ref:`variable_examples`.